 We will make an initial payment on execution of the grant agreement.
-We will make subsequent payments in arrears, based on your actual eligible expenditure.
+We will make subsequent payments approximately six monthly, as you achieve milestones or complete courses, in arrears, based on your actual eligible expenditure.
 Payments are subject to satisfactory progress on the project.